markhunte/Xcode-Build-Templates-for-Hype-html/README.md

 Installing the template is very simple.

-Un zip the templates.
-You should have a new folder called **Hype iOS drop files**
+Un zip the templates. from your download You should have a new folder called **Hype iOS drop files**

 The open a new finder window and navigate to